Anthony Bourdain: Television

+Bourdain appeared five times as guest judge on Bravo's Top Chef reality cooking competition program.
 He was also one of the main judges on Top Chef All-Stars (Top Chef, Season 8).

-He made a guest appearance on the August 6, 2007 New York City episode of Bizarre Foods with Andrew Zimmern, and Zimmern himself appeared as a guest on the New York City episode of Bourdain's No Reservations airing the same day.
+He made a guest appearance on the August 6, 2007, New York City episode of Bizarre Foods with Andrew Zimmern, and Zimmern himself appeared as a guest on the New York City episode of Bourdain's No Reservations airing the same day.
 On October 20, 2008, Bourdain hosted a special, At the Table with Anthony Bourdain, on the Travel Channel.